-Terra Incognita is a series of abstract paintings developed in response to terrazzo—a material I began noticing in my everyday built environment, and in the design world more broadly where it was re-emerging as a trend.
+Terra Incognita is a series of abstract paintings developed in response to terrazzo—a material I began noticing in my everyday built environment, and in the design world more broadly where it was re-emerging as a major trend.
 Originally developed in Venice in the 15th century and later used extensively in post-war architecture, terrazzo became a recurring visual motif in my surroundings, prompting a process of looking, tracing, and abstraction.

 Terra Incognita continues my ongoing interest in psychogeography, domestic thresholds, and the emotional charge of architectural detail.